Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Every year, crowds flock to the Flemington Racecourse in Melbourne, while the rest of the country tune into the race on TV, with the event being so big that the state of Victoria get a public holiday.

-The prize money for the race in 2019 totaled at $8 million, with the first 12 horses past the post getting a share of it.
+The prize money for the race in 2021 comes in at $7.75 million, with the first 12 horses past the post getting a share of it.
 This has almost doubled since the turn of the century, with the Melbourne Cup continuing to hold its status in the racing community.

-While 24 horses run the race on the day, 2019 had 120 horses from up to a dozen different nations apply to take part in the race, with a complex nomination and handicapping system then set to whittle down the field.
+While 24 horses run the race on the day, up to 120 horses from up to a dozen different nations apply to take part in the race, with a complex nomination and handicapping system then set to whittle down the field.

 The Melbourne Cup also has automatic entry spots for horses who win some of the other big races throughout the Spring Carnival, which are the Bart Cummings, the Caulfield Cup, the Cox Plate and Lexus Stakes.

-The race also had a new TV deal as of last year, meaning it will be shown on Channel Ten, instead of Channel 7 as it was in the past.
+The race also had a new TV deal as of last year, meaning it will be shown on Channel Ten, instead of Channel Seven as it was in the past.

 Some of the most famous horses in the history of Australian and global racing have their name on the Melbourne Cup, including Phar Lap, while Makybe Diva holds the record for most wins, having won the event three years in a row in 2003, 2004 and 2005.